-North Nevada Avenue is identified in the City's Major Transportation Plan as both a Principal (Fillmore to 1-25) and Minor (Lilac to Fillmore) Arterial street (Figure 2.4).
-This plan also suggested that North Nevada Avenue should be a six-lane road from Fillmore north to I-25, based upon the recommendations of the 2009 Corridor Study.
+North Nevada Avenue is identified in the City's Major Transportation Plan as both a Principal (Fillmore to 1-25) and Minor (Lilac to Fillmore) Arterial street (see in Figure X).
+This plan also suggested that North Nevada Avenue should be a six-lane road from Fillmore north to I-25.
 With the growth and changes anticipated for the North Nevada Avenue, the City should review the function of this roadway as it will need to provide the adjacent properties and surrounding area with full service multi-modal access, with less emphasis on its current function as an uninterrupted, high speed street carrying through traffic.

 The North Nevada Avenue corridor has a wide right-of-way (approximately 130 feet wide) with many buildings set well back from the edge.
 Most of North Nevada Avenue has very little access control (raised medians, curbed intersections) or pedestrian facilities (sidewalks, pedestrian ramps).
 There are long stretches without any defined property access or roadway edge.
-Some business parking requires a backing manoeuver into the flow of traffic.
+Some business parking even requires a backing manoeuver into the flow of traffic.
 Despite the lack of adequate facilities, many people walk and bicycle along the corridor either using the limited paved shoulders or the adjacent business frontage.
 This situation presents serious safety concerns to pedestrians, cyclists, and vehicular traffic.